 Back pain is a symptom that can arise from many causes.
-It can range from a dull, annoying ache to...
+It can range from a dull, annoying ache...
 (Source: excerpt from NINDS Back Pain Information Page: NINDS)

-Back pain has become the high price paid by our modern lifestyle and is a startlingly...
+Back pain has become the high price paid by our modern lifestyle and is a startlingly common cause of...
 (Source: excerpt from Pain -- Hope Through Research: NINDS)

 Acute or chronic pain located in the posterior regions of the THORAX; LUMBOSACRAL REGION; or the adjacent regions.